dirac-institute/sorcha/docs/inputs.rst

 .. tip::
    The contents of the observations table in the sqlite LSST pointing database can be found `here <https://rubin-sim.lsst.io/rs_scheduler/output_schema.html>`_

 The latest version of rubin_sim cadence simulations can be found at https://s3df.slac.stanford.edu/data/rubin/sim-data/.
-An example rubin_sim simulation visualized on sky is shown in the plot below of the number of on-sky visits over the 10-year simulated baseline v3.2 survey:
+An example rubin_sim simulation visualized on sky is shown in the plot below of the number of on-sky visits over the 10-year simulated baseline v3.2 survey (image credit: Lynne Jones):

 .. image:: images/Rubin_v3.2_baseline_visits.png
   :width: 410